dnnrly/puzzle-template/README.md

-# Euler Template
+# Puzzle Template

-This is a template that will allow you to solve Project Euler puzzles with out worrying about the mechanics of managing a project.
+This is a template that will allow you to solve programming puzzles with out worrying about the mechanics of managing a project.

-For more information about these delightful puzzles, you need to visit https://projecteuler.net - it's fun, really, trust me!
+For more information about the kind of delightful puzzles I'm talking about, you should visit https://projecteuler.net and https://adventofcode.com/.
+It's fun, really, trust me!

 This assumes that you have the following installed:
 * [Go](https://go.dev/)